aneziac/linalgeuc/README.md

 # linalgeuc

-Linalgeuc is a geometry editor and graphing calculator in Euclidean space.
+Linalgeuc is currently a 3D engine for Platonic Solids.
-It can graph vectors in both 2D and 3D space and animate transformations in real time.
+However, it is planned to also be a geometry editor and graphing calculator in Euclidean space.
-Note: currently very early in development.
+This includes graphing vectors in both 2D and 3D space and animating transformations.

 # Dependencies